Molalla, Oregon: Education

 The city operates a public library that is part of the Library Information Network of Clackamas County.

 Media

-The Molalla Pioneer is a weekly paper published each day by Pamplin Media Group as a community newspaper for the Portland Tribune.
+The Herald-Pioneer is a weekly newspaper covering Molalla and nearby Canby.
+It was formed by a 2020 merger of the Molalla Pioneer, which had covered the city since 1913, with the Canby Herald.
+It is published by Carpenter Media Group.
 Molalla is also served by radio and TV broadcasting stations from Portland, and residents have access to cable and satellite systems.